Note: Setting up Android push notifications for the first time? Instead of GCM, you may want to check out Google’s Firebase Cloud Messages.

 Note that this example assume you are working in Java on an Android device.
-For developers using Unity (or a Unity plugin such as Prime31), follow the appropriate instructions available elsewhere.
+For developers using Unity, follow the appropriate instructions available elsewhere.

 - Find your “Sender Id” – the number which appears under your app’s name in the Game Services section of the Google Play developer site.

 - This Sender Id is what you will need to pass to the GCM Java API to get a registration id.
 The code below shows how to retrieve the registration id:

 - Once you have the registration id you will want to call BrainCloudPushNotifications.RegisterDeviceToken()

 A few other tasks remain to link credentials together etc.

 - In the Google Developer Console navigate to the “Apis & auth | Credentials” section

 - Under the OAuth section click “Create new Client ID”